utilmeta/utype/docs/en/references/field.md

 ```

 !!! note

-Extension ** of the ** pattern
+	Declaring an Options that affect the dataclass params (like `user` in the example) requires to specify `override=True` in Options, otherwise dataclass will parse data with its own Options

+**Modes extension**

-The utype does not restrict the semantics and scope of the pattern, so you can freely declare a custom pattern in the parameters of the `mode` field.
-Generally speaking, the pattern is represented by a lowercase letter.
+utype does not restrict the semantics and scope of the mode, so you can freely declare a custom mode in `mode` param. a mode is usually represented by a signle lowercase letter.

-Utype supports json-schema document output in different modes, so you can use only one data class to get its input and output templates in multiple mode scenarios such as read, update, create, and so on
+utype supports json-schema document output in different modes, so you can use only one dataclass to get its input and output templates in multiple mode scenarios such as read, update, create, and so on

-### Modes and I/O
+### Modes and input/output

 To specify a field as a certain mode is actually to specify that the input and output of the field are disabled in other modes.
 For example, if the mode of the field is `'r'` and the current parsing mode is `'w'`, then the field is invalid and will not be used for input or output.

-In fact, input and output parameters can also be configured as a pattern string, such as
+In fact, input and output parameters can also be configured as a mode string, such as

 ```python
 from utype import Schema, Field